Addicted to Love (film)

 Addicted to Love is a 1997 American romantic black comedy film directed by Griffin Dunne and starring Meg Ryan, Matthew Broderick, Tchéky Karyo, and Kelly Preston.
 Its title is based on Robert Palmer's song "Addicted to Love," and a cover of the song by Neneh Cherry is featured in the film.

+Sam bands together with Maggie, as their respective former partners are together and in love.
+Their shared goal is to break them up, he wants Linda back while she seeks revenge.

+Addicted to Love was released by Warner Bros. on May 23, 1997 and grossed $34.7 million.

 Plot

-The story begins in a small town, where Sam works as an astronomer and enjoys an idyllic life with his childhood sweetheart Linda, who is a schoolteacher.
-She wants more experiences than can be offered there, so goes to New York City for a two-month teaching fellowship.
+In a small town, Sam works as an astronomer and enjoys an idyllic life with his childhood sweetheart Linda, who is a school teacher.
+She wants more experiences than can be offered there, so she goes to New York City for a two-month teaching fellowship.

-Instead of returning home, Linda sends Sam a Dear John letter announcing that she is staying in New York.
+Instead of returning home, Linda sends Sam a Dear John letter, announcing that she is staying in New York.
 He leaves almost immediately for the city, convinced he can get her back.

-Sam quickly discovers Linda's living with a new lover, French restaurant owner Anton.
+Sam quickly discovers that Linda is living with a new lover, French restaurant owner Anton.
 Sam breaks into an abandoned building across from Anton's residence, and converts his astronomy equipment to surveillance equipment.
-He sets up house (and a camera obscura), watching her interactions with Anton in the hopes of finding out more information about them, as well as predicting when they will break up.
+He sets up house (and a camera obscura), watching her interactions with Anton in the hopes of finding more information about them, as well as predicting when they will disband.

 Sam's surveillance operation is later discovered by Maggie, a photographer and motorcyclist, determined to get revenge on Anton, her ex-fiancé.
-She sets up in a nearby room, and soon has sound equipment set up to eavesdrop on the couple.
+She sets up in a nearby room, and soon has sound equipment set up to spy on the couple.

 Out of money and to find out more about him, Sam takes a job at Anton's restaurant as a dishwasher.
-As the men talk they become friends, Anton unaware of Sam's connection to Linda.
+As the men talk, they become friends, though Anton is unaware of Sam's connection to Linda.